natenador44/qeap/README.md

 This generates a `main` method for your application that automatically loads the data you need at the start, then saves it right before the application exits.

 #### Panic inside `qeap::scoped` functions
-There is none at the moment.
+There is no support for panics at the moment.
 If you annotate a function with `qeap::scoped` and code within that function panics, `qeap::scoped` does not handle that, and will not save your data.
 This may be supported in the future (as an optional feature).
 It's important to remember that even if this becomes a feature, it won't do diddly-squat if your executable is configured to abort on panic.
 This is why I am undecided at the moment.

 #### Signals
 `qeap::scoped` does not handle signals sent to your program (e.g. interrupt or kill).
 So if your function is running and you press Ctrl-c, your data won't be saved.